What Does the Quran Say About Other Religions?March 19, 2020 2023-08-07 14:48

 “And when the sacred months have passed, then kill the infidels wherever you find them and capture them and beside them and sit in wait for them at every place of ambush.
 But if they should repent, establish prayer, and give zakah, let them on their way.
 Indeed, Allah is Forgiving and Merciful.”

-Contemporary Islamic scholars generally agree that Quran, 9:5 refers specifically to the obstacles faced by Muslims at the time of its revelation.
+Contemporary Islamic scholars generally agree that Quran, 9:5 refers specifically to this circumstance and the obstacles faced by Muslims at the time of its revelation.
 It does not mean Muslims can take up arms against non-believers today, nor does it aim to paint those who do not subscribe to the message of the Quran as enemies of Islam.

-One of the most common criticisms of the Quran is its apparent anti-semitism.
+One of the most common criticisms of the Quran is its “apparent” anti-semitism.
 It is a heavy accusation to throw around and those who do so tend to cite passages of the Quran which criticize Jews to support their argument.
 While it is true that there are verses in the Quran which criticize Jews, it is important to remember that there is a major difference between criticizing a group of people and condemning that group of people.
 The passages of the Quran which are critical of the Jewish people chastise them for their shortcomings in the past, such as their failure to keep the covenants or their return to idol worship during the absence of Moses.
 Similar criticisms appear in the Hebrew Bible as well and serve to remind the Jews of the shortcomings of their ancestors.
-At no point in the Quran or the Hadith is it suggested that Jews or Judaism are inherently inferior.
+At no point in the Quran or the hadith is it suggested that Jews or Judaism are inherently inferior.
 To the contrary, both books affirm Jewish traditions and remind us that Muslims and Jews both trace their beliefs back to Abraham, the father of monotheism.
 Both books also recognize the right of believing Jews to enter Paradise, just as they recognize the same right of Muslims.
 In Surah Al-Baqarah, for example, we are told in no uncertain terms: